agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 As we said a **_runtime_** is simply how long something takes to run.
 How does this function and its runtime grow as our input increases.
-As our inputs goes from just a single item in an array `const nemo`, to 10 items in array `const everyone1 / everyone2` to 100.000 `const largeArray`.
-How does the efficiency of this function increase?.
+As our inputs goes from just a single item in an array `nemo`, to 10 items in array ` everyone1
+| everyone2` to 100.000 `largeArray`.
+How does the efficiency of this
+function increase?.
 <br/>

 ![chapter-1-3.gif](./images/gif/chapter-1-3.gif "the efficiency of function increases")
 <br />

 > The above diagram is linear.
-As our number input `(Elements)` increase the >number of `Operations` increase as well.
+As our number input `(Elements)` increase the number of `Operations` increase as well.

 <br/>